MarketSquare/robotframework-style-guide/README.md

 #### Horizontal Spacing  (part 1, Guido)

 - Type of Separators (\t space pipe?)
 No pipes!
-- The recommeneded spacing between tokens is 4 spaces.
+- The recommended spacing between tokens is 4 spaces.
 While other spacing is allowable down to 2 spaces, 4 spaces is a good value for readability.
 - Separators in line
   - Separators between Keywords and Arguments
   - Separators between Arguments